 The basic concept behind Storage Spaces is quite simple.
 You create a pool of drives and then one or more storage spaces that draw storage from the pool.
 Each storage space may be configured to maintain one, two or three copies of your data and they look like ordinary Windows drives.

-Storage spaces that keep two or three copies of your data are called two-way and three-way mirrors.
+Storage Spaces that keep two or three copies of your data are called two-way and three-way mirrors.
 There is also a mode called parity that offers more usable space than the two-way mirror, but it comes at a price of reduced performance and some maintenance features becoming unavailable, so it is not very practical to use this mode.

 A storage space drive may be formatted as an NTFS or a ReFS volume.
 The latter is the new file system format developed by Microsoft, which stands for Resilient File System and offers better data protection than NTFS.
-If ReFS detects data corruption in a storage space, it goes to the pool and requests a new usable storage block, which is then populated using the good copy of the data from the other drive and the bad storage block is marked as such.
+If ReFS detects data corruption in a storage space, it goes to the storage pool and requests a new usable storage block, which is then populated using the good copy of the data from another drive and the bad storage block is marked as such.

 Even though you can use multiple enclosures for a single storage pool, it is more practical to keep all drives that comprise one storage pool in a single physical unit.
 Not only it's easier to turn it on and off, but this way you can carry just one enclosure if you want to transport all storage spaces in that storage pool to a different location.

 When picking an enclosure for a storage pool, make sure to buy one that allows each drive accessed individually.
 Enclosures that support this mode will typically list the JBOD mode (Just a Bunch of Disks) in their specification, although some manufacturers label disk concatenation as JBOD, so make sure to keep all your receipts and packaging until you are sure all components work nicely together.
+Do not use any RAID configurations for a storage pool - it will only confuse Storage Spaces and will not work well or at all.

 Out of the two enclosures I had, I could only use Sans Digital's TR4UTBPN for a storage pool because it could be configured as JBOD.
 Sabio's DM4 only supported RAID modes and was not compatible with Storage Spaces, so I had to buy a new enclosure.
 I almost bought another tried-and-true TR4UTBP, but these units have the same power supply as the one in my failed Addonics enclosure and there is a lot of buzz on the Internet about how bad these power supplies are, so I looked for an alternative.